Bringing the best of the country to the heart of the city.Vendor Login

 Visit any market information booth to find out more and to purchase market tokens.

 The Oregon Farm Direct Nutrition Program (FDNP) is a state-administered federal nutrition program.
 FDNP funds go to low-income, nutritionally at-risk pregnant women and young children enrolled in the Women Infants & Children (WIC) program and to eligible low-income seniors and people with disabilities.
 These federal funds are specifically distributed in order to purchase locally produced fresh fruit and vegetables directly from authorized farmers at farm stands and farmers markets.

 Many of our farmers have applied to accept these vouchers at their booths.
 To find out which vendors participate in this program, look for signs displayed in their booths, or ask someone at our market information booth.

 For more information about the Farm Direct Nutrition Program, click here.

 Market tours are a fun and educational way for small groups of students, tourists, and civic groups to learn about how food is produced, why it is important to make good food choices, and to meet the farmers and artisan food producers from our market community.
 Guided tours of the market can include the history of the market, talks from local producers and product tastings.
 Tours are conducted on a pre-arranged basis and are customizable based on the interest of the visiting group.
-If you are interested in a market tour, please contact our Education and Outreach Specialist, Anna Curtin.
+If you are interested in a market tour, please contact our Program Manager, Anna Curtin.

 PFM is proud to offer the market as a resource to other community-based nonprofits.
 Space is held for groups conducting educational outreach related to our organization’s mission and values.
 Specifically, we ask that partnering organizations have their major focus in at least one of these areas: